 Vitamix A2300 Family Pack

-Vitamix has recently released their Smart System A2300 Family Pack which includes everything the A2300 comes with plus two 8-ounce blending bowls, one 20-ounce container cup and blade base to go with it.
+Recently released is the Smart System A2300 Family Pack which includes everything the A2300 comes with plus two 8-ounce blending bowls, one 20-ounce container cup and blade base to go with it.
 Regular price for the package is $599.95 – note: there is no savings if buying each part separately.

-Using our Ascent Series discount and current sales you could build the same package and save $70.
+Use our Ascent Series discount to build the package you want and save!

 VITAMIX ASCENT COMPARISON CHART